-Project 1:

-The status of this project is that land has been acquired 580.253 hectares in extent.
+Project 1: The status of this project for integrated human settlements on Portion 5 of the Farm Vlakfontein 556 IR is that land has been acquired 580.253 hectares in extent.
 This Land is intended for the establishment of integrated human settlement with mixed use Zoning.
-The land is still a Greenfield and Township establishment process has been done.
+The land is still a Greenfield and Township establishment process is in progress.

-Project 2:

-Portion 28 (a portion of portion 20) of the farm Vlakfontein 556 IR.
+Project 2: Portion 28 (a portion of portion 20) of the farm Vlakfontein 556 IR.
 The Private Developer is developing the Land on behalf of the Municipality.
 One Thousand Five hundred (1500) services sites were purchased on behalf of the Municipality by Vipcon PTY LTD through Department of Human Settlement.
+The established Township is known as Ridgeview.
+Land will be transferred to individual beneficiaries.
+The number of completed houses is 857 and there are 643 outstanding houses.